Lelelass/portfolio-LEO-LASSARADE/README.md

 #Portfolio

-This is the first Repository from Léo Lassarade
+This is Léo Lassarade's first repository

+Student at IT-högskolan - AI2021